DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Basic Syntax for C.md

 ## Arrays

 Arrays are data structures which allow multiple variables to be stored together under one name and in adjacent memory locations.
+In an array, data is stored in a sequential order and every value inside the array has an index number which starts from 0 and goes on till (Size-1).

 ---